 Now you know what kinds of language exchanges are out there, how do you find a partner?

 Ask around.
 Someone you know may know someone looking for this kind of exchange, or may suggest where to go.
-Students could be a good option.
+Local university students could be a good option.

-Especially communities you’re already part of like the people who help correct your writing on Lang-8, through language learning forums or add a comment here or on facebook if you’re looking for someone.
+Especially communities you’re already part of like the people who help correct your writing on Lang-8.
+Or you could add a comment on our facebook page if you’re looking for someone.
 Người Việt cũng vậy nhé.

 Language exchange websites